Krantiz/store-api-node/readme.md

 # Apparel Store
-This server supports some crud operations of Apparel Store
+This server supports some crud operations of the Apparel Store

 ## Steps to set up the server.
 To setup this server locally: